daviturquetti/daviturquetti/README.md

 ## hey guys, how are you?
 I will share with you some repositories with the skills I have been studying

 ## about my career
-Software Developer, working with C#, Advpl, JavaScript, Angular
+Software Developer, working with C#, Advpl, JavaScript, Angular, AWS, TypeScript, TL++

 <div style="display: inline_block"><br>
   <img align="center" alt="davi-Advpl" height="30" width="40" src="https://s2.svgbox.net/files.svg?ic=advpl">